Click on embedded PDF below to enlarge or print.

 2. Controversial Reasoning in Indian Philosophy: Major Texts and Arguments on Arthâpatti.
 Bloomsbury Academic Publishing.
 (Edited volume under contract, manuscript in progress, anticipated May 2020 publication date)

-1. Language, Meaning, and Use in Indian Philosophy: Mukula's "Fundamentals of the Communicative Function."
+1. Language, Meaning, and Use in Indian Philosophy: An Introduction to Mukula's "Fundamentals of the Communicative Function."
 Bloomsbury Academic Publishing.
 (May 2019)

 Peer-reviewed Journal Publications